James Campbell (minister): Letters from continental Europe

 [...]
 Leghorn is, of course, a commercial town, and of course contains an amalgamation of all the different races of all the different voices of man.
 Then whose should I seek for national character or national manner.
 Shall I examine the turbaned and petticoated Turk, the bearded and knavish Jew, the monkey-mannered Frenchman, the dull and plodding Dutchman, or the money and king, business faced Britons?
 But you ask me have these driven the Italian from his home, and entirely usurped his place?
 Not so.
 We do not exactly witness the same things here as more roaming travellers are called upon to describe in the more uncivilised parts of the globe.
 We see instead slaves dragging their eternal chains along the streets, but these are not slaves torn from their torrid climates and condemned for no faults of theirs to minister to the grandeur of their makers, they are the slaves of crime, and if I may be allowed the expression, carry the gallows chained to their legs.
 Here the starkest crimes are never punished by death but with bondage but I know not if this has reduced the instances of deserving death.
 One thing I know, for I have strongly felt it, the numbers of these wretches makes the heart groan for the depravity of mankind, while if they were buried in the earth or made to herd together, our hearts would bleed more seldom.
 Whether this would be any advantage, I leave to you and your clergyman to dispute.
 One thing is that a slave is often happier in his slavery than in his freedom, for the former he has constant employment and regular pay, in the latter he is often threatened with the death of poverty.[...]

 Account of the parish

-In the mid-1840s, James Campbell contributed a particularly detailed account of his parish in the Peeblesshire section of the New Statistical Account of Scotland.
+In 1834, James Campbell contributed a particularly detailed account of his parish in the Peeblesshire section of the New Statistical Account of Scotland.

 Family

+Rev James Campbell married Mary, daughter of Matthew Combe, a Leith brewer, and had the following issue: